-Our work within the local community has been most impactful these last 2 years.
-Our goal for this department is to continue to work closely with other organisations, community centres and businesses to reach more families who will undoubtably struggle through the coming months and years with the ever-increasing cost of living.
+For many the Covid 19 pandemic has left a negative legacy of financial and health struggle.
+Our work within the local Community has never been more relevant.
+Our goal for the community department is to continue to work closely with other organisations, community centres and businesses to reach more families who will undoubtably struggle through the coming months and years with the ever-increasing cost of living.